oracle/docker-images/OracleWebLogic/README.md

 To download and run Oracle JDK regardless of inside or outside a DOcker container, you must agree and accept the [Oracle Binary Code License Agreement for Java SE](http://www.oracle.com/technetwork/java/javase/terms/license/index.html).

 All scripts and files hosted in this project and GitHub [docker/OracleWebLogic](./) repository required to build the Docker images are, unless otherwise noted, released under the Common Development and Distribution License (CDDL) 1.0 and GNU Public License 2.0 licenses.

+## Copyright
+Copyright (c) 2014-2015 Oracle and/or its affiliates.
+All rights reserved.